Igorigorizh/MediaLibManager/README.md

 # MediaLibManager
 Linux compatible medialib manager version 2.9.10 supporting several MPD player instances at the same time.

-MediaLibManager supports various formats: flac, ape, wv, m4a, mp3, dsf.
-Also as single image CUE or multiple tracks CUE for flac,ape, wv.
+MediaLibManager supports various audio formats: flac, ape, wv, m4a, mp3, dsf.
+There is also CUE support as a single image CUE or multiple tracks per CUE for flac,ape, wv.
-Controls MPD instances via web interface on Smart TV, Laptop or Smart phone
+Controls MPD instances asynchronously via web interface on Smart TV, Laptop or Smart phone.
 ![MediaLibManager](/data/MediaLibManager.png)

 Runs on x86 platform with Debian 10 incl. docker, also possible with Raspberry Pi incl. docker